nobeng/MYb11-MYb71-community/README.md

 This repository contains the code and data for the project and publication "Role of microbial life history strategy in shaping the characteristics and evolution of host-microbiota interactions" (Obeng et al. 2025).
 A corresponding release has been published at Zenodo.
-All analyses performed in R and their corresponding data are archived in this repository.
+All analyses performed in R, their corresponding data and output from statistical analyses are archived in this repository.

 ## Table of Contents
 •	Abstract